 Cheaper, But At What Cost?

 Consumers can spend as little or as much as they want on glass or silicone bongs.
 Some have even resorted to searching Amazon for cheap pieces.
-And pound for pound you'll be able to get a silicone bong cheaper than a glass bong.
+And pound for pound you'll be able to get silicone bongs cheaper than glass bongs.
 And for some, this may be a fine option.
 The better alternative for your health and cannabis smoking experience would be to invest a decently priced bong, whether it be made from glass or silicone.
 Cheap silicone bongs do pose greater risks as unscrupulous silicone bong brands don't use the heat resistant material that silicone bongs HAVE to be made from without risking dire consequences.

 Similar to the durability point, silicone bongs typically break down into various parts to make traveling a breeze.
 While most glass bongs are one wholistic unit, because Freeze Pipe's bongs use glycerin chambers, our glass bongs break down as well.
 The included git box packaging has customized compartments for each piece for a snug and secure fit.
 We're proud enough to admit from a sheer portability and durability perspective it's tough to beat silicone bongs. but a glass bong like Freeze Pipe's which can break down and does have travel-ready packaging make a compelling case.